Tochovice: Etymology

 The name is derived from the personal name Toch, meaning "the village of Toch's people".
 Toch was probably a shortened form of Tomáš or Tobiáš.

 Geography

 Tochovice is located about 8 km south of Příbram and 54 km southwest of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 528 m above sea level.
-There are several fishponds in the municipal territory; the largest of them is Zákostelecký.
+There are several fishponds in the municipal territory, the largest of which is Zákostelecký rybník.

 History

 The first written mention of Tochovice is from 1305, when King Wenceslaus II donated the village to the Ostrov Monastery in Davle.

 Transport

 Tochovice is located on the railway line Beroun–Strakonice via Příbram.
 The municipality is served by two train stations.

 Sport

 There is a racecourse for horse racing in Tochovice.
 It was founded in 1964 and the track is 1420 m long.

 Sights

 The main landmark of Tochovice is the Tochovice Castle.
 It was originally a Renaissance fortress, rebuilt into the late Baroque castle.
 The castle was then extended and rebuilt in the early Neoclassical style in 1821–1823.
 The castle is surrounded by a park.